lidc54/shift-wiseConv/README.md

  **name**   | **resolution** | **acc@1**       | **log**       | **model**
 :----------:|:--------------:|:---------------:|:-------------:|:-------------:
  **SW-tiny** | 224x224        | 83.39(300epoch)  | [SW-T](backbones/SW_300_unirep_tiny_gap131_M2_N4_g023_s03.log) | [Google Drive](https://drive.google.com/file/d/1U4DOZv5V9_7wJdqdicjp0tCmNIdRNJOc/view?usp=sharing)

 ## Notices

+**Additional CUDA Packages**

 In [ShiftAdd](shiftadd/), we've gone beyond providing just the CUDA modules essential for the PyTorch operators that SW is utilizing.
 We've also extended our offerings to include a range of additional experimental CUDA packages.
 These involve enhancements such as incorporating position encodings into shift-wise operations and the addition of adaptive weights.
 Each package is accompanied by validation code for the CUDA operators, guaranteeing that their outputs are as anticipated.
 We're hopeful that this will be of assistance to you and would be grateful for your endorsements and references.

+**ERF**

 Moreover, the ERF component of SW is profoundly thought-provoking.
 Delving deeper into its analysis might yield a treasure trove of valuable information.
 <p align="center">
 <img src="erf\sw_00.png">
 </p>

+**Puzzles to be Solved:**

+1. We found that the training results still show slight fluctuations even with the random seed fixed.
+When we tried a lower sparsity level (0.2), we achieved a higher classification accuracy (83.46, see Appendix C.2 of the paper).
+Meanwhile, the change in the number of parameters and computational load was minimal.
+This is an intriguing finding. (a.
+The exploration of sparsity was not sufficiently thorough; b.
+The instability in training also lacked resources for true confirmation and in-depth analysis.)

+2. On the nuScenes dataset, it is possible to achieve higher performance than reported in the paper (32.13).
+When both the classification task and the downstream task outperform the baseline, the performance across different hyperparameters is not always consistent between the two tasks.
+In other words, sometimes a hyperparameter setting that performs well on the classification task may perform slightly worse on the downstream task.

 ## Citation